franchsli/whatsapp_clone_django/README.md

 ## Improvements

+- Review previewImage func.
+- Test all statuses features.
+- Remove all unnecesary datasets and such from chats, contact templates (remember to check websocket.js before deleting).
+- Give the user creation form image preview logic.
+- Optimize the js code (delete all the cloned code.)
+- Optimize filters.py code.
 - Restrict chat views (check if the request method is the correct one if not, raise an error).
 - Test if edit/delete contact and delete chat works in any case.
+- Re think the delete message modal (Delete for everyone or for me logic).
+- Re think if image input (status form) should be changed.
 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.